yursha/howtos/angularjs.md

 Directives watch the scope and update DOM and vice versa.

 Scope is what separates controllers and directives that can communicate only via scope.
 Scope is created only thru directives.
-Angular uses scope-tree with `$rootScope` as a root.

 # Scope-producing directives
 - `ng-controller`